-London has experienced significant economic and population growth since the early 1980s, and it is projected that the substantial growth will be continue over the next 20 years.
-The population of London is projected to 8.3 million by 2025, increasing around 0.9 million compared to 7.4 million in 2004[15,16], and it is expected that there are up to 3 million more people living in London by 2050[17].
-This, together with the climate change, throws big pressure to the London transport system and land use for urban sustainable development.
-The London government is looking for scientific evidences to make proper policy to tackle this issue[15,16,18,19].
+London has experienced significant economic and population growth since the early 1980s, and it is projected that this substantial growth will continue over the next 20 years.
+The population of London is projected to reach 8.3 million by 2025, an increase of around 0.9 million compared to 7.4 million in 2004^[15,16], and it is expected that there will be up to 3 million more people living in London by 2050^[17].
+This, together with climate change, throws big pressure on the London transport system and land use for sustainable urban development.
+The London government is looking for scientific evidence to make proper policy to tackle this issue^[15,16,18,19].
 This paper aims at this purpose.